 Programmatically, you set the flag with the QueueDescription.requiresDuplicateDetection property on the full framework .NET API.
 With the Azure Resource Manager API, the value is set with the queueProperties.requiresDuplicateDetection property.

-The duplicate detection time history defaults to 30 seconds for queues and topics, with a maximum value of seven days.
+The duplicate detection time history defaults to 10 minutes for queues and topics, with a minimum value of 20 seconds to maximum value of 7 days.
 You can change this setting in the queue and topic properties window in the Azure portal.

 Programmatically, you can configure the size of the duplicate detection window during which message-ids are retained, using the QueueDescription.DuplicateDetectionHistoryTimeWindow property with the full .NET Framework API.
 With the Azure Resource Manager API, the value is set with the queueProperties.duplicateDetectionHistoryTimeWindow property.

 Enabling duplicate detection and the size of the window directly impact the queue (and topic) throughput, since all recorded message-ids must be matched against the newly submitted message identifier.

 Keeping the window small means that fewer message-ids must be retained and matched, and throughput is impacted less.
 For high throughput entities that require duplicate detection, you should keep the window as small as possible.

 To learn more about Service Bus messaging, see the following topics: